 - Rankings compiled by U.S. News & World Report consistently place SAIC among the top graduate fine arts programs in the U.S.

-- SAIC has been ranked among the top three schools for Visual Communication Design, Painting and Drawing, Photography, and Sculpture
+- SAIC has been ranked among the top three schools for Fiber Arts, Visual Communication Design, Painting and Drawing, Photography, and Sculpture

-- We were named the "most influential art school in the United States" by Columbia University's National Arts Journlism Survey.
+- We were named the "most influential art school in the United States" by Columbia University's National Arts Journalism Survey.

 - The Global Language Monitor ranked SAIC as the #5 college in the U.S. This is the highest ever general college ranking for an art school.

 As one of the world's most prestigious art schools, we have been welcoming international students to campus since our founding in 1866.
 We greatly value the diversity of opinions that students from across the globe bring to our community.
 International students come to SAIC to pursue their undergraduate and graduate degrees, post-baccalaureate certificates and even pre-college courses while still in high school.

 SAIC defines an international student as a non-US Citizen, or non-US Permanent Green Card Holder.
 International students usually need an F-1 Student Visa, or J-1 Exchange Visitor Visa to study in the United States.

 Why Choose SAIC?

 Chicago, the United States' third largest city, is one of the most important cultural and artistic cities in the world.
 The School of the Art Institute is located in its vibrant downtown.
 You will feel right at home in a city that regularly hosts over half a million college students from around the world.

 Our campus, comprised of nine buildings, is in the middle of Chicago's tourist district, just steps away from Millennium Park, miles of lakefront, the city's museums, and a luxurious stretch of shopping better known as the Magnificent Mile.